-- Access to emails anywhere, anytime!
+Access to emails anywhere, anytime.
 You can access your inbox from multiple devices.
-Plus, everything stays safe in the event of a lost computer
+Plus, everything stays safe even if you lose your computer.

-- Gmail automatically sorts your emails by relevance: Primary, Social, and Promotions.
-This ensures you are seeing your most important messages first
+Save Time: Gmail automatically sorts your emails by relevance into folders like primary, social, and promotions.
+This ensures you are seeing your most important messages first.

 On top of this, your nonprofit can also benefit from the professional features, for example: